Sabrina2701/kpk_project/README.md

   geometry, 1859 tokens (including bishop/knight geometry, needed only for promotions), identical by construction across the two domains, a precondition for weight merging in M6.
-- **"Non-Markovian."** `tokenizer.py`, docstring: the model's input is the move sequence, not the FEN at every ply — M2 tests state reconstruction, M3/M4/M5 additionally test for a signal that requires look-ahead.
 - **Self-play too easy.** `selfplay.py`: `p_critical_start=0.75` and
   `critical_king_radius=1`, tuned empirically (radius=1 nearly doubles the true zugzwang rate compared to radius=2/3); verified on real data: ~19%